Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

 If you are not successfully registered for a class even though you attended class sessions, your name will not be on the instructor's Grade Roster and he/she will not be able to submit a grade.
 The instructor should not allow you to remain in a class unless you are officially registered and your name appears on the Class Roster.

-If you have questions regarding registration policies or procedures, please contact any Registrar's Office staff member.
-They will be glad to assist you to complete accurate course registration.
+If you have questions regarding registration policies or procedures, please contact any Office of the Registrar staff member at 630-829-6349 or stop by the office at Lownik 103.
+We will be glad to assist you with your course registration.